prabhakarit/read-the-docs-test/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to ReadTheDocsDemo's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**ReadTheDocsDemo** is a dummy project to test readthedocs.org.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It will test the outcome of how content formatting is managed, and version used.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.